bibek376/Housing_Price_Prediction/README.md

 Using the Random Forest we got 98 % accuracy on train data and 89 % on test data .so,we can consider RandomForest as a  Best Algorithm for this problem.

+### 5. Model Creation
+So,using a RandomForest we got good accuracy , we can Hyperparameter tuning  for best accuracy.

+Algorithm that can be used for Hyperparameter tuning are :-

+a.
+GridSearchCV<br>
+b.
+RandomizedSearchCV<br>
+c.
+Bayesian Optimization-Automate Hyperparameter Tuning (Hyperopt)<br>
+d.
+Sequential model based optimization<br>
+e.
+Optuna-Automate Hyperparameter Tuning<br>
+f.
+Genetic Algorithm<br>